hpcosta/STSModule/README.md

-* This package provides several abstraction methods to compute the semantic similarity between sentences.
+* This program provides several abstraction methods to compute the semantic similarity between sentences.
 	* The MySemanticSimilarityMeasures class wraps all the semantic similarity measures offered by the STSModule.
 Within the SemanticMeasuresManager class you will find a demo that demonstrates how you can use them.
 Please have a closer look at the main method located at *'src/measures/SemanticMeasuresManager'*
 		* SemanticMeasuresManager semanticSimilarity = new SemanticMeasuresManager(Constants.EN); // receives *the language*
 		* semanticSimilarity.calculatingSemanticSimilarityScores(sentence1, sentence2); // computes the similarity between two sentences